aethius/VirtualBioLab/demo/README.md

-//Make sure this is saved as "local.js" in /demo/config/locales/
+//Make sure this whole text is saved as "local.js" in /demo/config/

 port: process.env.PORT || 1337,